HackMelbourne/Decoded-3/README.md

 <h1 align="center">DecodED 3</h1>

 > 👋 Hello and welcome to DecodED 3!
-Over the next 6 weeks, we will be creating a discord bot with [Discord.py](https://discordpy.readthedocs.io/en/stable/index.html)
+Over the next 5 weeks, we will be creating a discord bot with [Discord.py](https://discordpy.readthedocs.io/en/stable/index.html)

-<h2>Demo</h2>

-* TODO add gif/screenshot of Discord bot in action

 ---